More information about your plein air painting class

-More information about your class on Fridays 11-2 pm, at various East Bay Locations
+Fridays 11-2 pm, at various East Bay Locations

 Watch Your Inbox

-You will get two emails about a week before class starts, one with last minute instructions and another with an invitation to Classroom, the online space where you can access all of the resources for this class.
+You will get two emails about a week before class starts, one with last-minute instructions and another with an invitation to Classroom, the online space where you can access all of the resources for this class.
 You can go there to print out the notes for each demo, handouts related to our topics, see curated videos and look at examples of our work.

 A Typical Session

-We will get together promptly at 11:00 AM so please arrive at 10:30.
-More experienced students may choose to scout a spot and and begin painting immediately.
-Beginners are welcome to join me as I demonstrate topics related to outdoor painting in a variety of media.
-I will help you pick a spot that matches your abilities if you are a beginner.
+I will demonstrate topics related to outdoor painting in a variety of media for 20-30 mins.
+After that and if you are new, I will help you pick a spot that matches your abilities if you are a beginner.
 By 11:45 everyone will be painting and I will be coming around to help each person individually.
 Bring a lunch you can eat on the go.
 We will continue painting until 1:45 pm, when we will meet in the parking lot to celebrate pour accomplishments.
 You are welcome to stay later in you want, but please be at the parking lot at 2:00 so you can share your work.

 Once you get home, please accept the email invitation from Classroom to review the session’s topic.